Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 If these glands did not exist, all the snow that falls on them would arrive without a significant problem until their skin causing them to cool down and lose the body heat they are trying so hard to preserve.
 The oil-producing glands are distributed throughout the skin, with some studies revealing that they can be found in hair follicles.

 Due to their large bodies, energy can be used up very quickly.
-One adaptation that the deer has gives a direct correlation between the heart rate and the body temperature of the deer.
+One adaptation that the deer has is the direct correlation between the heart rate and the deer’s body temperature.

-When things get tough during the winter, the deer lower their heart rate and body temperature, and this reduces energy expenditure.
+When things get tough during the winter, the deer lower their heart rate and body temperature, reducing energy expenditure.
 The resting heart rate of a deer is 40 to 50 beats per minute.
 Humans have higher heart rates of lower than 50 beats per minute.

 It does not matter if the deers eat too much or too little to store energy; the heart rate slows down during the winter.
 The heart rate, which is generally 65 beats per minute in spring, lowers to as much as 40 beats per minute in winter.

-The winter coat of a deer keeps these animals warm even when they are in weather of -30º Fahrenheit.
+The winter coat keeps these animals warm even when they are in temperatures of -30º Fahrenheit.
 One of the highest quality sleeping bags of a camping company protects people in cold temperatures up to zero degrees.
 This makes a deers’ winter coat much more protective than today’s most advanced sleeping bags.

-Every hair in a deers’ winter coat is hollow, so the air is trapped inside, which helps encourage them to retain heat.
-The use of their hair for heat is imitated in cold weather clothing, bedspreads, and window panes.
+Every hair in a deers’ winter coat is hollow, so the air is trapped inside, encouraging them to retain heat.
+This method of heating has been used in cold weather clothing, bedspreads, and window panes.

 All deer need water to survive but can meet their water needs in a few ways.
 Deer can get their intake from bodies of water in their habitat.
 They can also get water from consuming the foods they eat.